splunk/public-o11y-docs/apm/db-query-perf/db-perf-troubleshooting.rst

 Database Query Performance is not enabled
 ------------------------------------------------
-If you open Database Query Performance and notice the feature is not enabled, go to MetricSets Configuration and check if indexing for Database Query Performance tags is ``ACTIVE``.
+If you open Database Query Performance and notice the feature is not enabled, go to APM MetricSets and check if indexing for Database Query Performance tags is ``ACTIVE``.
 If it's not, see :ref:`enable-db-perf` for instructions to enable indexing for Database Query Performance tags.

 .. _no-dbs-avail: